dart-lang/language/working/augmentation-libraries/feature-specification.md

     the augmented field.

-*   **Augmenting fields**: Within an augmenting field, `augmented` can only be used in an initializer expression, and refers to the original field's initializer expression, which is immediately evaluated.
+*   **Augmenting fields**: Within an augmenting field, `augmented` can only be used in an initializer expression, and refers to the augmented field's initializer expression, which is immediately evaluated.

     It is a compile-time error to use `augmented` in an augmenting field's